annotation/text-fabric/docs/Api/Peshitta.md

             we show all verses with all results in it highlighted.
             That way, we blur the distinction between the individual results, but it is easier to oversee where the results are.
-            This is how SHEBANQ displays its query results.
         *   `False`: make a separate display for each result tuple.
             This gives the best account of the exact result set.